BrandonSmurlo/BrandonSmurlo_website/navigation/about.md

 permalink: /about/
 ---

+# About Me

-- Name: Brandon Smurlo
+### Name: Brandon Smurlo

+---

-- Math is my favorite school subject
+**Math is my favorite school subject.**

+I have always enjoyed solving complex problems and working with numbers.
+Math has been my go-to subject throughout school.

+---

+**Sports:**
-- I have played varsity water polo all 3 years
+- I’ve played **varsity water polo** for all 3 years of high school.
-- I played quarterback for 8 years before highschool
+- Before high school, I was a **quarterback** for 8 years.

+---

+**Fun Facts:**
-- I broke my front tooth this summer
+- I broke my front tooth this summer.
-- I have no pets
+- I don’t have any pets.
-- I don't like to read books for fun
-- I always listen to music in the car
+- I don’t enjoy reading books for fun, but I always listen to music in the car.
-- I am Albanian
+- I am **Albanian**.

+---

 ![Flag of Albania](https://cdn.britannica.com/00/6200-004-42B7690E/Flag-Albania.jpg)
+*Proud of my Albanian heritage.*